yeasy/code_snippet/README.md

 ###push\_agent.sh
 Daemon agent to push some msg to remote host file.

-##rm.sh
-A much safer rm script, which can automatically backup removed files, in case deleting useful data (beta version).

 ##sendRawPkt
 Example to show how to construct a raw socket packet, with manually setting the mac, ip and udp header.